Frequently Asked Questions

 What Scripture readings will be used, how do we select them and who should read them?

-The recommended readings are in the book "I Do and Beyond" and are the readings most appropriate for this liturgy.
-You will receive this book when you meet with the parish priest.
+The recommended readings are in the book "Together for Life" and are the readings most appropriate for this liturgy.
+You will receive this book when you meet with Toni Logan.

 You need to select THREE readings for your wedding: one from the Old Testament/Hebrew Scriptures, one from the New Testament/Christian Scriptures, and one from the Gospels in the New Testament.
 When you have made your Scripture selections, select ONE wedding guest to read the Old Testament/Hebrew Scripture reading and ONE wedding guest to read the New Testament reading.
 The priest/deacon will read the Gospel from the New Testament.